eduk8s-labs/lab-k8s-fundamentals/workshop/content/exercises/15-setting-up-database.md

 and see the posts.

-You can also click on the person icon top right of the page, and login with the credentials entered.
+You can also if you want click on the person icon at the top right of the page, and login with the credentials entered.
 This will allow you to enter additional posts.